 At that first meeting, the real organisation of the ICMM took place and the issue of being global rather than restricted to the Atlantic Basin determined.
 That is why the ICMM by-laws show a date of 1973, as they were drawn-up subsequent to the 1972 gathering and adopted by the ICMM Executive Committee in 1974.
 The first formal meeting of the International Congress of Maritime Museums as we know it now took place in Oslo in 1975, and the following meeting was at Mystic Seaport in 1978.”

-And then John Robinson, who for decades has been a leader in British and European ship preservation, added another piece of the puzzle:
+And then the late John Robinson, who for decades was a leader in British and European ship preservation, added another piece of the puzzle:

 “I was privileged to be at that Greenwich gathering, since it opened on the very day that I joined the staff at Glasgow Museums as Deputy Keeper of Technology, and hence reported for duty several hundred miles away in Greenwich.
 My future Head of Dept in Glasgow, Tony Browning, was there, as were Alan Pearsall, Philip Annis, John Munday and Alan McGowan, all of NMM, plus of course Waldo Johnson and Basil Greenhill.
 The latter had invited various Scandinavian specialists including as I recall, Ole Crumlin-Petersen and Arne-Emil Christensen.
 Howard Chapelle was also there.